MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Use this cmdlet to create a phased deployment for a task sequence by generating two phases with same settings.

 ### [New-CMTaskSequenceDeployment](New-CMTaskSequenceDeployment.md)
-Creates a task sequence deployment in Configuration Manager.
+Create a task sequence deployment.

 ### [New-CMTaskSequenceGroup](New-CMTaskSequenceGroup.md)
 Creates a Configuration Manager task sequence group.